 The line “I want to know – have you ever seen the rain comin’ down on a sunny day?” makes a lot of sense in this context.

-The event produced this fantastic song, though, so Tom probably did him a favor in hindsight.
+Ironically, the event prompted John to write this hit, so Tom probably did him a favor in hindsight!

 ‘Ripple’ by The Grateful Dead